ronaldyang/InternetCar/README.md

 ## Application Overview

-Tipically, Anydevice allows you to control an LED on a CC3200 device, and to view the current state of that LED.
+Typically, Anydevice allows you to control an LED on a CC3200 device, and to view the current state of that LED.
 The LED has three states: On, Off, and Blinking.
 Using Anydevice, you can send a message corresponding to one of these states from a mobile device in order to change the LED's behavior.
 The LED state can